qtile/qtile/docs/manual/contributing.rst

 This section gives an overview about ``tox`` so that you don't have to search `its documentation <https://tox.readthedocs.io/en/latest/>`_ just to get started.

 Checks are grouped in so-called ``environments``.
 Some of them are configured to check that the code works (the usual unit test, e.g. ``py39``, ``pypy3``), others make sure that your code conforms to the style guide (``pep8``, ``codestyle``, ``mypy``).
 A third kind of test verifies that the documentation and packaging processes work (``docs``, ``docstyle``, ``packaging``).

+We have configured ``tox`` to run the full suite of tests whenever a pull request is submitted/updated.
+To reduce the amount of time taken by these tests, we have created separate environments for both python versions and backends (e.g. tests for x11 and wayland run in parallel for each python version that we currently support).

+These environments were designed with automation in mind so there are separate ``test`` environments which should be used for running qtile's tests locally.
+By default, tests will only run on x11 backend (but see below for information on how to set the backend).

 The following examples show how to run tests locally:
-   * To run the functional tests, use ``tox -e py39`` (or a different environment).
+   * To run the functional tests, use ``tox -e test``.
 You can specify to only run a specific test file or even a specific test within that file with the following commands:

      .. code-block:: bash

-        tox -e py39 # Run all tests with python 3.9 as the interpreter tox -e py39 -- -x test/widgets/test_widgetbox.py  # run a single file tox -e py39 -- -x test/widgets/test_widgetbox.py::test_widgetbox_widget
+        tox -e test # Run all tests in default python version tox -e test -- -x test/widgets/test_widgetbox.py  # run a single file tox -e test -- -x test/widgets/test_widgetbox.py::test_widgetbox_widget
+        tox -e test -- --backend=wayland --backend=x11  # run tests on both backends
+        tox -e test-both  # same as above tox -e test-wayland  # Just run tests on wayland backend

    * To run style and building checks, use ``tox -e docs,packaging,pep8,...``.
      You can use ``-p auto`` to run the environments in parallel.